christiancoleman/PetcubeHelper/README.md

 ### Safety Features
 - **Customizable Safe Zone**: Restrict laser to any portion of the screen
   - Adjustable boundaries using percentage values or by dragging a rectangle on the screenshot
   - Horizontal range: Customizable left and right boundaries
   - Vertical range: Customizable top and bottom boundaries
   - Visual overlay showing safe/restricted areas
 - **Continuous Movement**: Prevents laser from staying in one spot
   - Safety timer ensures movement at least every second
   - Prevents accidental eye contact with laser

 ### Control Options
+- **Time Unit (ms)**: Control the base duration for pattern movements
+  - Default: 1000ms (1 second)
+  - Minimum: 100ms for very fast patterns
+  - Affects all pattern timings proportionally
 - **Intensity Slider**: Adjust pattern speed and complexity
   - Higher intensity = faster movements, more frequent changes
   - Lower intensity = slower, more gentle movements with longer sub-patterns
-	- Controls both speed of individual movements and frequency of changes within a pattern
 - **Pattern Change Interval**: Control how often the pattern type changes (in seconds)
-- **Visual Feedback**: Monitor movements with screenshots and logs
+- **Visual Feedback**: Monitor movements with real-time screenshots and logs
-- **Settings Persistence**: Save your safe zone and pattern preferences for future sessions
+- **Settings Persistence**: Save your safe zone, time unit, and pattern preferences

 ## Prerequisites